robert-hh/CS1237/README.md

 The reference value can be obtained by configuring the sensor for temperature reading and calling cs1237.read().

-### cs1237.temperature(temp)
+### cs1237.temperature()

 Return the actual temperature reading.
 The reference point has to be configured before using calibrate_temperature().

 ### cs1237.power_down()

 Set the CS1237 device to sleep mode.
+Not supported by the cs1237 PIO variant.

 ### cs1237.power_up()

 Switch the CS1237 on again.
+Not supported by the cs1237 PIO variant.

 More methods exists but are used only internally by the CS1237 class.